 A train is a series of connected vehicles that run along a railway track and transport people or freight.
 Locomotive helps to pull or push the train.
 Nowadays, the train is an easy, fast and affordable way of transportation.
-From the invention of the train to till the day, various innovations happened to make it faster.
+From the invention of the train to the day, various innovations made it faster.
 Today we can see high-speed trains, which transport people and freight from one place to another.
 To make it more efficient various parts of a train are manufactured and assembled precisely.
 So many companies manufacture the train like Siemens, Alstom, etc. So, in this article, we will see all train parts, their function & names.

 Parts of a Train Diagram